Great River Health Systems

 - Reporting reactions to medicines or problems with products

 Health oversight activities.
-We may disclose medical information to a health oversight agency, such as the Department of Health and Human Services, for activities allowed by law.
+We may disclose PHI to a health oversight agency, such as the Department of Health and Human Services, for activities allowed by law.
 These oversight activities include audits, investigations, inspections and licensing procedures.
 These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights laws.

 - Identify or locate a suspect, fugitive, material witness or missing person